 According to some health enthusiasts, black pudding can be classed as a ‘superfood’.
 Read our take on the sanguine sausage and try one of our tasty recipes as we try to convert black pudding sceptics.

-Black pudding became a talking point in early 2016 after website Muscle Foods claimed it ranks alongside kale, broccoli and spinach as a ‘superfood’.
-This slightly woolly term refers to an ingredient particularly rich in antioxidants, although there’s no consensus or official definition from the health world (the NHS gives its take on it here).
-We think the term ‘superfood’ should be read with requisite caution, and without scientific evidence to back up Muscle Foods’ claim, we’re taking it with a proverbial pinch of salt.
+Black pudding became a talking point in early 2016 after the website Muscle Foods claimed it ranks alongside kale, broccoli and spinach as a ‘superfood’.
+This slightly woolly term refers to an ingredient that's rich in antioxidants, although there’s no consensus or official definition from the health world (the NHS gives its take on it here).
+Without scientific evidence to back up Muscle Foods’ claim, we’re taking it with a proverbial pinch of salt.

 However, we think it’s worth reconsidering black pudding as an ingredient, especially if you’ve not tried it before.
 Read on to learn the facts about black pudding, how to serve it and whether it indeed has nutritional kudos.